PrathmeshGawade19/TE-Sem5-Mini-Project/README.md

-# **TE-Sem5-Mini-Project - Virtual Painter**

-Project Overview
+# Virtual Painter – TE Sem 5 Mini Project

-The Virtual Painter is an interactive drawing application that uses hand-tracking technology to allow users to create digital art simply by moving their hands.
-Built with Python, OpenCV, MediaPipe, and NumPy, this project enables real-time drawing on a virtual canvas, making it a fun and creative tool for users of all ages.
+An interactive hand-tracking drawing application that lets users paint on a virtual canvas using just their fingers and gestures.
+Built with Python, OpenCV, MediaPipe, and NumPy, this real-time tool combines creativity with computer vision for a fun and intuitive experience.

+---

-Features
+## Features

-Hand Tracking: Utilizes MediaPipe to detect hand movements and gestures, allowing intuitive drawing and interaction.
-Brush and Eraser: Choose between different brush sizes and an eraser tool to create or remove drawings easily.
+- **Hand Tracking**: Detects hand gestures using MediaPipe for natural drawing input.
+- **Brush & Eraser**: Toggle between multiple brush sizes or erase parts of your drawing.
-Color Selection: Offers a palette of colors to choose from, enabling users to customize their artwork.
+- **Color Palette**: Choose from a variety of colors to customize your artwork.
-Clear Canvas: A one-click option to reset the canvas and start a new drawing.
+- **Clear Canvas**: One-click option to reset the canvas.
-Responsive UI: Interactive buttons for color selection, pen size adjustments, and toggling the visibility of the canvas and tools.
+- **Interactive UI**: On-screen buttons for tool selection, brush size, and canvas control.

+---

-Technologies Used
+## Technologies Used

-Python: The programming language used for developing the application.
-OpenCV: A library for computer vision that helps with image processing and video capturing.
+- **Python** – Core programming language
+- **OpenCV** – Image processing & webcam handling
-MediaPipe: Used for hand detection and tracking, enabling real-time interaction.
+- **MediaPipe** – Real-time hand detection and tracking
-NumPy: A library for numerical operations, essential for handling image data.

-Usage

-Launch the application, and a window will open displaying your webcam feed.
-Use your fingers to draw on the canvas:
+- **NumPy** – Efficient array operations for image manipulation

+---

+## How to Use

+1. **Run the script** – The webcam feed will open.
+2. **Start Drawing** using your fingers:
-Index Finger Up: Draw with the selected brush color.
+   - **Index Finger Up** → Draw with selected color
-Two Fingers Up: Erase with the eraser tool.
+   - **Two Fingers Up** → Use the eraser
-Select colors and brush sizes using the on-screen buttons.
+3. **Select tools** using on-screen buttons:
+   - Choose brush color & size
-Click the clear button to reset the canvas.
+   - Click "Clear" to reset the canvas

-Any feedback or suggestions are also welcome!
+   -
+---

+## Contributions & Feedback

+This project was built as part of the **TE Sem 5 Mini Project**.
+Feel free to suggest improvements, report bugs, or contribute!